japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ContinuousReader.md

 Offset deserializeOffset(String json)
 ----

-Deserializes an <<spark-sql-streaming-Offset.adoc#, offset>> from JSON representation
+Deserializes an <<spark-sql-streaming-Offset.md#, offset>> from JSON representation

-Used when `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.adoc#runContinuous, run a streaming query>> and <<spark-sql-streaming-ContinuousExecution.adoc#commit, commit an epoch>>
+Used when `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.md#runContinuous, run a streaming query>> and <<spark-sql-streaming-ContinuousExecution.md#commit, commit an epoch>>

 | getStartOffset
 a| [[getStartOffset]]